bethoven01/Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/README.md

-# Interview Exercise for Agile QA role

-Please note while taking this test, do not mention 90 Percent of Everything or 90poe anywhere on the code or repository name.

-Clone this repo in your private git space.
-Once done, please add github username: shilpa-sethi as a collaborator/ reviewer.
-While submitting please ensure to add a README explaining how to run the test and all related info.

-## Testing Task
-Product Owner wants a feature as described below.
-The developer has added the code and share with you as a QA for review/ testing.

-### Feature

-As a user I want to be able to add a list of strings.
-I want to see the number of vowels in each of the strings that I have entered.

-### Acceptance Criteria

-1. I should see the number of vowels and consonant for each string in the order they are keyed in.
-2. I should be able to add up to 4 strings at once.

-### QA Task
+# QA Task

-1. Review the user story and prepare a list of questions/ assumptions.
+Review the user story and prepare a list of questions/ assumptions.
+- Does string contain alpha numeric characters and numbers, special characters?
+- What would be the expected result if no argument is passed?
+- What is the upper limit on length of an individual string?
+- What is the upper limit on length of a string array?
+- If length of string array > 4, which 4 strings should be added?
+- Does localization need to be handled?

-2. Review the code and provide feedback/ improvements.
+Review the code and provide feedback/ improvements.
+- While user story mentions to add up to 4 strings, program throws an error if number of arguments are >= 4, Should be > 4 only.
+- There is no code which concatenates string
+- No comments were added explaining fuction's behaviour
+- Variables, declared in Main method, should be declared globally

-3. Extend the program to return the number of consonants for each string array passed.
+Extend the program to return the number of consonants for each string array passed.
+-   Please check code "Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/src/main/java/com/exercise/VowelCount.java"

-4. Use BDD/ Cucumber to add test cases to test the program for both vowels and consonants.
+Use BDD/ Cucumber to add test cases to test the program for both vowels and consonants.
+-   Please check feature file "Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/src/test/java/VowelConsonantsCount.feature"
+-   Please check step definition file "Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/src/main/java/stepDefs/VowelStepDef.java"

-5. Report any bugs you find.
+Report any bugs you find.
 Include as much information as necessary and add the feedback as a file to the repo along with the Cucumber Test Report.

-Bonus points if you can add failing test cases for the bugs you find.

-## Evaluation Points

-1. Use of Git.
-2. Use of BDD/TDD/Cucumber.
-3. Code Review skills.
-4. Coding skills.
-5. Test Case Coverage.

-## Time limits

-There are no hard time limits.
-We suggest not to spend more than ~2 hours.
+-  Error message is displayed if 4 arguments are passed to main method
+    -   As per user story, User should be able to add up to 4 strings at once.
+But when 4 strings are passed as an arguments, error message is displayed : "Extra arguments passed."
+-   Strings cannot be concatenated even if less than 4 strings are passed as an arguments
+    -   As per user story, User should be able to add up to 4 strings.
+But there is no method provided in the developer's code.

+How to run tests:
+-   Open feature file "Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/src/test/java/VowelConsonantsCount.feature".
+-   Right click on feature file and Select option : Run As -> Cucumber feature.

+All test cases are written in feature file which refers step definitions file to call method which performs actions/operations from another java classes.